TheLocust3/budgeting/README.md

 ## todo

 ### next
- - Materialize tests
- - Validate tests
- - configure unique contraints across all tables to ensure that each graphql mutation request can be retried
  - on plaid integration creation, run rollup
- - User Arena tests
- - User Resources tests
  - Endpoint to create a manual account
  - Endpoint to create a manual transaction

 ### miscellaneous
+ - User Arena tests
+ - User Resources tests
  - Optional remainder in SplitByValue
    - need way of raising a conflict inside of a single split rule
  - Add comment mutation